wowsiddanth/tp/docs/DeveloperGuide.md

 1. User opens the Settings window.
 2. User opens the color picker, and selects color.
-3. System detects this change, and changes the profile picture glow color.
+3. nustracker detects this change, and changes the profile picture glow color.

    Use case ends.